 Active travel

-This may include walking, cycling, riding a scooter or a skateboard and it can be to any destination.
-For children, school is the most common destination.
+Children’s active travel involves modes of transport which require physical activity.
+This may include walking, cycling, riding a scooter or a skateboard.
+It can be included as part of transport to any destination.
+For children, active travel to school is the most common.

 Did you know?

-Tips to increase active transport
+Tips to increase active travel:

 Plan safe routes with your children